Doctoral Internship Program

 Dear Prospective Applicant,

-Thank you for your interest in our doctoral professional psychology internship program at USC Engemann Student Health Center Student Counseling Services (SCS).
+Thank you for your interest in our Predoctoral Internship Program in Health Service Psychology at USC Engemann Student Health Center Student Counseling Services (SCS).
 Congratulations on reaching this important milestone in your academic career.
 Our internship program has been APA-Accredited since 1989.
 Our goal is to prepare interns with the skills needed for a career in a university counseling center including multicultural competencies in initial consultations and intakes, short-term individual therapy, group therapy, crisis intervention, provision of supervision and campus-based outreach and consultation with a highly diverse population and range of presenting concerns.
 I would like to highlight key components of our program including: group training, ability to supervise, outreach training, and a core commitment to diversity.